Skip to content

 try:

-request = FollowRequest.objects.get(activity=activity)
+request = FollowRequest.objects.get(activity=activity.reference)

-if request.status == FollowRequest.STATUS.pending:
+if request.status == FollowRequest.STATUS.submitted:

 request.accept()